Our family fighting for yours

 Dangerous Dog Breeds

-Banned Dog Breeds in Ohio Cities
+Banned Dog Breeds in Dayton and other Ohio Cities

 • Brook Park (also bans American bulldogs and presa canarios)